 6 Ways to Get More Customer Referrals

-Getting customer referrals is one of the most low maintenance and effective marketing strategies in existence.
-Explore these 6 tips for getting more customer referrals so that your marketing can work for your round the clock with little to no effort on your part.
+Getting customer referrals is one of the most low-maintenance and effective marketing strategies in existence.
+Explore these 6 tips for getting more customer referrals so that your marketing can work for you round the clock with little to no effort on your part.

 1. Build Rapport

 Before you go around asking one-time shoppers for referrals, build rapport with them.
 Building rapport means building a trusting, welcoming, and mutually beneficial relationship with your customers.